kerryfang2088/Race-in-Urban-Studies/README.md

 - `Race_in_Urban_Studies_W2V.ipynb`
 - `Race_in_Urban_Studies_CosineSim.ipynb`

-with file paths modified to discipline-specific and decade-specific data.
+with file paths modified to discipline- and decade-specific data.